BSc in Business and MSc Sport Business Management approved to be delivered at WUAS!

-In a unique event held in Apeldoorn, a quality assurance panel from the University of Brighton, chaired by Dr Paul Frost (Campus director, University of Brighton in Hastings), has approved the Bachelor of Science in Business and the Master of Science in Sports Business Management to be delivered at Wittenborg University.
+In a unique event held in Apeldoorn, a quality assurance panel from the University of Brighton, chaired by Dr Paul Frost (Campus director, University of Brighton in Hastings), has approved the Bachelor of Science in Business and the Master of Science in Sports Business Management to be delivered at WUAS.

 The panel, including staff from the University of Brighton central partnerships office, and quality assurance staff was supported by 2 external members from other UK universities.
-The Amsterdam team was supported by Business School staff, including Professor Aiden Berry, director of the Brighton Business School, who visited Wittenborg University for the first time.
+The Amsterdam team was supported by Business School staff, including Professor Aiden Berry, director of the Brighton Business School, who visited WUAS for the first time.

 After a day of deliberation and cross-questioning by the panel of the University of Brighton and Wittenborg teams, the panel came to the conclusion that both programmes were approved.
 Conditions for the BSc were that the elective module shad to be clearly defined for the Brighton award.
 The MSc had no education conditions